 - Experience: In this section, you’ll include all past relevant jobs you’ve had, along with a brief summary of your duties and accomplishments.
 Incorporate the time period for which you were employed.
 If you have less experience, feel free to include one or two internships that are pertinent to the job you’re applying for.

 - Projects (optional): This field highlights and briefly summarizes applicable projects you’ve completed and that the prospective employer may find of interest.

 - Education/certifications: Include degrees you’ve earned and other relevant professional certifications and courses you’ve completed.
 If you’re earlier on in your career (and have space), feel free to add your grade point average—as long as it’s higher than a 3.0.
-(This is where you would include your completion of Springboard’s AI / Machine Learning Career Track.)
+(This is where you would include your completion of Springboard’s Machine Learning Engineering Career Track.)

 - Skills (optional): This segment is where you’ll weave in skills and expertise that you weren’t able to incorporate in other sections of your resume.
 For example, in a machine learning engineer resume, you’ll likely want to include knowledge of scripting languages such as Python or Java.